MicrosoftDocs/bot-docs/articles/portal-submit-bot-directory.md

 1. Your bot must do something meaningful that adds value to the user; it may not simply echo the user's input.

-2. The bot's profile image, name, hastags and description must NOT:
+2. The bot's profile image, name, hashtags and description must NOT:

     - Be offensive or explicit (see [Developer Code of Conduct](https://aka.ms/bf-conduct))
     - Include third party trademarks, service marks or logos